Catherine Bagration

-Early life
+Early life and ancestry

-She was the daughter of Count Pavel Martinovich Skavronsky (1757-1793), Chamberlain of the Royal Court and Minister Plenipotentiary to Naples, well known for his mental imbalance and extraordinary love of music, and his wife, Catherine von Engelhardt, niece and at the same time favorite of Prince Grigory Potemkin.
-She was educated at the court of the Empress Catherine II the Great and the Empress Maria Feodorovna, wife of her son Emperor Paul I; and later became a maid of honor for the Empress Maria.
+She was the daughter of Count Pavel Martinovich Skavronsky (1757–1793), Chamberlain of the Royal Court and Minister Plenipotentiary to Naples, well known for his mental imbalance and extraordinary love of music, and his wife, Catherine von Engelhardt, niece and at the same time favorite of Prince Grigory Potemkin.
+Her father was the son of Count Karel Samuilovich Skavronsky (1675-1729), presumably eldest brother of Catherine I of Russia.
+Pavel Martinovich was the last male of his line; the Skavronsky family, who, in 1727, were granted the title of Count in the Russian Empire, heritable by all legitimate male-line descendants.
+Catherine was educated at the court of the Empress Catherine II the Great and the Empress Maria Feodorovna, wife of her son Emperor Paul I; later becoming her maid of honor.

 Marriage to Prince Bagration

 In 1800 the Paul I of Russia, who was well known for his caprices, found out that General Pyotr Bagration, a Prince of the Bagrationi dynasty, was secretly in love with Catherine.
 The Emperor often used to marry members of his court off to each other, and one day at the Palace of Gatchina he suddenly announced that it was his intention to attend the marriage of General Bagration and Countess Catherine Skavronskaya.
 The Countess was said to be in love with Count Peter von der Pahlen, and even the prospective groom was shocked.
 Nobody however dared to argue with the monarch, and the wedding took place on 2 September in the chapel of the Gatchina Palace, near St. Petersburg.

 This is what General Louis Alexandre Andrault de Langéron had to say about this union :

 "Bagration married the young niece of the great Prince Potemkin.
 This rich and lustrous partner did not suit him.
 Bagration was a mere soldier, with the tone and manners of one, and he was extremely ugly.
 His wife was as white as he was black, and she was as beautiful as an angel, bright, the liveliest of the beauties of St. Petersburg; she would not be happy with such a husband for long...".